mlabs-haskell/hydra-auction-frontend/README.md

 Added an ImageWrapper component, and IpfsImageComponent which uses the ipfsImageSrc hook so it can be reused without needing the hook in multiple components.

 Turned queryAuctions into a reactQuery hook, so the announceAuction mutation can invalidate the queryAuctions query, and update the list with the new auction.

+# 1/8/24
+TODO: SHow success message for created auction, and redirect to auctions page